10 mighty apps to revolutionize your Podia website

 Fortunately, it isn’t an art you have to tackle on your own.
 Social proof, one of the most pivotal parts of CRO, is easy with these two Podia-ready tools.

-Proof makes adding dynamic social proof to your storefront as plug-and-play as it gets.
-If you thought sprucing up your storefront with sales testimonials was impactful, wait until you have live, automatic proof that keeps a running tally of your visitors.
+Proof makes adding dynamic social proof to your website as plug-and-play as it gets.
+If you thought sprucing up your pages with sales testimonials was impactful, wait until you have live, automatic proof that keeps a running tally of your visitors.

 We use it on Podia, too.
 You can see it from our signup page for a live demonstration of how it works (and the chance to sign up for a free, no obligation 2-week trial -- like I said, cherries on top).